tma15/gonline/README.md

 Accuracy = 84.022% (3355/3993) (classification)
 ```

-TODO: Hyper parameters tuning for each algorithm using development data.
+TODO: Tuning hyper parameters for each algorithm using development data.

 Data Format
 ==